stanford-cocolab/cocolab.stanford.edu/psych204.md

 ## Project presentation

-Each person or team will have 10 minutes to present their project.
-We will go in reverse-alphabetical order.
+Each person or team will have **5** minutes to present their project.
+We will go in reverse-alphabetical order (last name).
 The presentations should describe your question, methods, and results at a high level.

+Presentations should be in Google Drive Presentation format.

+Students should upload their presentation (in google presentations format) [here](https://drive.google.com/folderview?id=0BxDiKG5ZeJxeflE5V09OV1RZWVE2WngybERoODBMV2duNWIzcnZhWFdFMVFCSmRHWHZ4SDQ&usp=sharing)

+For students who don’t like working in Google Presentations, you can do your presentation in powerpoint and convert it.
+Google drive can upload (and convert) slides from the following formats:

+.ppt (if newer than Microsoft® Office 95), .pptx, .pptm, .pps, .ppsx, .ppsm, .pot, .potx, .potm, .odp

+Students should check their conversion once they’ve uploaded it for errors.
+Presumably, one could also do the slides in Keynote, convert to PPT, and then convert to Google Slides, but we suspect the errors would compound.

 ## Project writeup